 f) As the case may be:

 i.
-Demonstrate that they have obtained a pre-arranged contract of employment,
+Demonstrate that you have obtained a pre-arranged contract of employment,

 ii.
-Provide documentation proving registration at a post-secondary institution in Canada and demonstrate that they have obtained a pre-arranged internship or work placement in Slovenia,
+Provide documentation proving registration at a post-secondary institution in Canada and demonstrate that you have obtained a pre-arranged internship or work placement in Slovenia,

 iii.
-Confirm their intention to travel in the territory of Slovenia with the possibility of obtaining remunerated employment to supplement their financial resources;
+Confirm your intention to travel in the territory of Slovenia with the possibility of obtaining remunerated employment to supplement financial resources;

-g) Meet any other conditions required for aliens to enter the host country resulting from its legislation, to the extent not already set out in sub-paragraphs a) to f) above;
+g) Meet any other conditions required for foreigners to enter the host country resulting from its legislation, not already set out in the above mentioned sub-paragraphs a) to f);

-h) Pay the current application or participation fees and any relevant visa fees (221 CAD, please send us a money order together with visa application).
+h) Pay the current application or participation fees and any relevant visa fees (223 CAD - 117 CAD for visa D and 106 CAD for work permit; to be sent as a money order together with the visa application).

-Canadian citizens can benefit from the application of the Agreement up to a maximum of two times provided that it is under two different categories as set out above and that there is an interruption between each stay.
+Canadian citizens may benefit from the application of the Agreement up to a maximum of two times provided that each time falls under a different category (as mentioned above) and that there is an adjournment between each journey.
 The duration of each stay shall not exceed one year.

-The eligible Canadian citizen will receive visa type D with the validity of one (1) year.
-The form that needs to be fulfilled for the visa application can be fund here.
-Also a form for the personal work permit will need to be signed and sent together with the visa application.
-This form can be found here (please click here for help regarding filling out the form).
+Eligible Canadian citizens will receive visa type D with a validity of one (1) year.
+The required form for the visa application can be found here.
+In addition, a form for personal work permit must to be signed and sent along with the visa application.
+This form can be found here (please click here for help on how to fill out the form).

-The Embassy would advise the applicants when filling out the forms to state as precise as possible the dates of arrival (point 29 in the visa application form) as the visa and the work permit will be valid from that day on for 12 months.
+The Embassy would advise the applicants to state specific/exact dates of arrival (point 29 in the visa application form) as the visa and the work permit will be valid from that day on for 12 months.

-The eligible Canadian citizen will have to pick up the personal work permit at the Employment office of the Republic of Slovenia (“Zavod za zaposlovanje Republike Slovenije), Dunajska cesta 20, Ljubljana.
-The eligible Canadian citizen will receive, when receiving the visa, also the copy of the personal work permit but in order to legally work in Slovenia he/she will have to pick up the original.
+Eligible Canadian citizens must pick up the personal work permit at the Employment office of the Republic of Slovenia (“Zavod za zaposlovanje Republike Slovenije), Dunajska cesta 20, Ljubljana.
+These individuals will also receive a copy of their work permit along with their visa, however, in order to legally work in Slovenia he/she must pick up the original.

-Canadian citizens who are benefiting from the application of this Agreement are subject to the laws and regulations in force in Slovenia, particularly with regard to the practice of regulated professions.
+Canadian citizens who are benefiting from the application of this Agreement are subject to the laws and regulations enforced in Slovenia, particularly with regard to the practice of regulated professions.